Obama Doctrine: Sanctions as part of the NSS

-In the last week of June 2014, a court fined BNP Paribas $9 billion because it had handled foreign exchange transactions with Sudan, Iran and Cuba from 2004 to 2012.
+In the last week of June 2014, a court fined BNP Paribas $9 billion because it had handled foreign exchange transactions with Sudan, Iran, and Cuba from 2004 to 2012.
 The company will be temporarily barred from handling some U.S. dollar transactions.
-On 1 July, Russian President Vladimir Putin stated that the US had attempted to blackmail France: in exchange for cancelling the Mistral-class amphibious assault ship contract with Russia, the US had offered to drop the fines on BNP.
+On July 1, Putin stated that the U.S. had attempted to blackmail France: in exchange for cancelling the Mistral-class amphibious assault ship contract with Russia, the United States had offered to drop the fines on BNP.